-You'll pass a series of delightful parks including Wimbledon Common, Richmond Park and Kew Gardens.
-There are also waterside sections along the River Thames and the River Brent to enjoy.
+You'll pass a series of delightful parks including Wimbledon Common, Richmond Park, Hampstead Heath and Kew Gardens.
+There are also waterside sections along the River Thames and the Brent River to enjoy.
+View Full Details>>

 |Green Street Green Circular||7 miles (11 km)||This short circular walk takes you through the woodland, parkland and countryside around Green Street Green in Bromley.
 The walk visits Pratts Bottom, Chelsfield and the splendid High Elms Country Park.
-The park boasts 250 acres of countryside including a 150 acre golf course, woodlands, a nature centre, an ice well, formal gardens and wildflower meadows.|
+It runs for just over 7 miles with a few small climbs on the way.
+View Full Details>>|

-|Greenwich to Cheshunt||21 miles (34 km)||Follow NCN route 1 on this pleasant ride or walk through north London into Hertfordshire.
+|Greenwich to Cheshunt||21 miles (34 km)||Follow National Cycle Route 1 on this pleasant ride or walk through north London into Hertfordshire.
 You start by the Thames at the Cutty Sark in Greenwich and crosses to the Isle of Dogs via the Greenwich tunnel.
 This section gives splendid views of the River Thames and Canary Wharf. |

-Shortly after leaving the Thames behind you will come onto the Lee Valley path which will take you along the Regent's canal and through Tower Hamlets and Victoria Park.
+Shortly after leaving the Thames behind you will come onto the Lee Valley path which will take you along the Regent's Canal and through Tower Hamlets and Victoria Park.
 You then join the River Lee near Lea Bridge for some more waterside riding.
 The off road path then takes you past various Reservoirs until you reach the lovely Lee Valley Park - London's largest open space.
-After going through the park you will soon pass close to Waltham Abbey in Essex before you arrive at the finish point at Cheshunt station next to Cheshunt lake.
+After going through the park you will soon pass close to Waltham Abbey before you arrive at the finish point at Cheshunt station next to Cheshunt lake.
 View Full Details>>

 |Hadleigh to Stratford Legacy Walk||72 miles (116 km)||A walk created to celebrate the 2012 Olympic games in London.
 It runs from Hadleigh, in Essex, to the Olympic Park in Stratford, London.
 The route starts near the Hadleigh Mountain Bike Centre and takes you through some of the most beautiful countryside in Essex to the White Water Centre near Waltham Abbey.
 From here the route heads south to Stratford and the main Olympic Stadium. |

 The walk visits Hanningfield Reservoir, Epping Forest, Lea Valley Park and Waltham Abbey.
 View Full Details>>

 |Hainault Forest Country Park||4 miles (7 km)||This country park contains open space parklands, numerous public footpaths, a large lake, the Hainault Forest Golf Club and Fox Burrow Farm.
 There are 336 acres to explore with several paths suitable for cyclists so you can bring your bike and enjoy miles of traffic free cycling.|